mattcarlotta/validateSSLCerts/README.md

 ```

 ⚠️ NOTES:
-- As noted above, using some flags will update other global variables since some of them rely on each other!
+- As noted above, using some flags will update other global variables since some of them rely on each other.
 - If you have multiple certificate folders, then you'll need to use the `-lef` or `-letsencryptfolder` flag followed by the folder name.